Commander, U.S. 7th Fleet Visits South Korea

 |0

-This work, Commander, U.S. 7th Fleet Visits South Korea [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commander, U.S. 7th Fleet Visits South Korea, by LTJG Billy Petkovski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT